Nine Inch Nails live performances: Self-Destruct / Further Down the Spiral / Dissonance (1994–1995)

-The main leg of the tour featured Marilyn Manson as the supporting act, who Reznor had recently signed to his Nothing Records label.
+The first leg of the tour featured Marilyn Manson as the supporting act, who Reznor had recently signed to his Nothing Records label.
 At the time, Marilyn Manson featured bassist Jeordie White (then playing under the pseudonym "Twiggy Ramirez"), who would later play bass with Nine Inch Nails from 2005 to 2007.
-After another tour leg supporting the remix album Further Down the Spiral, Nine Inch Nails contributed to the Alternative Nation Festival in Australia and subsequently embarked on the Dissonance Tour, which included 26 separate performances with co-headliner David Bowie.
+After a larger arena tour leg called Further Down the Spiral, Nine Inch Nails performed at the Alternative Nation Festival in Australia and subsequently embarked on the Dissonance Tour, which included 26 separate performances with co-headliner David Bowie.
 Nine Inch Nails was the opening act for the tour, and its set transitioned into Bowie's set with joint performances of both bands' songs.
-However, the crowds reportedly did not respond positively to the pairing due to their creative differences.
+However, the crowds reportedly did not respond positively to the pairing due to their different musical styles.
+Following the end of the Dissonance Tour, the band played a handful of club shows with Helmet as support.
+Finck departed the band after the conclusion of this leg.

 The tour concluded with "Nights of Nothing", a three-night showcase of performances from Nothing Records bands Marilyn Manson, Prick, Meat Beat Manifesto, and Pop Will Eat Itself, which ended with an 80-minute set from Nine Inch Nails.
 Kerrang! described the Nine Inch Nails set during the Nights of Nothing showcase as "tight, brash and dramatic", but was disappointed at the lack of new material.
+Kevin McMahon filled in for the departed Finck on guitar.
 On the second of the three nights, Richard Patrick was briefly reunited with the band and contributed guitar to a performance of "Head Like a Hole".
 After the Self Destruct tour, Chris Vrenna, member of the live band since 1988 and frequent contributor to Nine Inch Nails studio recordings, left the act permanently to pursue a career in producing and to form Tweaker.